TakorSK/GestionEtudiant/app/src/main/java/com/pack/uniflow/README.txt

 ====================================== SOUFIANE =======================================
 TODO
     - Linking the database to the app
+    - add bio column to student, club (and maybe uni?)
+    -make and synchronize images to students, posts (maybe more)
 DONE:
     - edited MainActivity.java and SignupActivity.java for the room database usage -Done
     - edited the database for compatibility with the xml form, we forgot to put the password in the database lmao -Done